sheosi/lily/README.md

 ## Current state:

 Very very early phase, it's still a prototype.
-It will be buggy (though there aren't many unwraps)
+It will be buggy (though there aren't many unwraps).